FatmaAlaa28/Sign-Language-Recognizer/README.md

 In this project, we aim towards analyzing and recognizing various words from a database of sign images.
 Database consists of various images with each image clicked in different light condition with different hand orientation.
 With such a divergent data set, we are able to train our system to good levels and thus obtain good results.
+# Outlines
+1. Requirements
+2. Running
+3. Installing Requirements
+4. How to deal with Code
+5. WorkFlow
 # Getting Started
 ## Requirements